MxUpdate/Manual/src/documentation/wiki/UpdateUsage.md

 An update of an existing object must not be done always.
 The default configuration is, that an update is done always.
 *   **Name:** `UpdateCheckFileDate`
     **Parameter:** `‑‑checkfiledate`
-    Check if an update is required by comparing the defined version against the value of the version property.
+    Check if an update is required by comparing the last modified date of the file against the value of the file date property.

 ###Further Configurations
 *   **Name:** `DefaultApplication`